Malaysia Federal Route 198

 Federal Route 198, or Jalan Jedok-Air Canal-Legeh, is a federal road in Kelantan, Malaysia.
 The route connects Jedok in the northeast and Kampung Legeh in the southwest.

 History

 In 2003, the highway was gazetted as Federal Route 198.

 Features

 At most sections, the Federal Route 198 was built under the JKR R3 road standard, allowing maximum speed limit of up to 60 km/h.

-Major intersections
+Junction lists

 The entire route is in Kelantan, Malaysia.